bplmaps/lmec-main-site/content/event/continued-conversations-indigenous-land-rights-with-dina-gilio-whitaker.md

 ---
 ### About this event

-Join us with Dina Gilio-Whitaker for a conversation on indigenous land rights, environmental justice, and forms of resilience, featuring maps from our collections and recent documentary materials..
+Join us with Dina Gilio-Whitaker for a conversation on indigenous land rights, environmental justice, and forms of resilience, featuring maps from our collections and recent documentary materials.

 [Dina Gilio-Whitaker](https://dgwconsulting.org/#bio) (Colville Confederated Tribes descendant) is a renowned scholar, educator, journalist, and author in American Indian studies.
 In her most recent book _As Long As Grass Grows: The Indigenous Fight for Environmental Justice from Colonization to Standing Rock_ (Beacon Press, 2019), Dina applies her expertise in environmental justice to create a foundation for thinking through what environmental justice policy means in Indian country.
 The only book of its kind, it stands as a primer for governments and organizations of all kinds who are engaging in environmental justice work with Indigenous peoples.